Farmers can apply for subsidies to invest in clean and enough water

-Starting Monday, September 13, at 10:00 a.m., farmers can apply for a one-time (investment) subsidy for measures that improve the quality of surface water or promote water retention on agricultural land.
+Starting Monday, September 13, at 10:00 a.m., farmers can apply for a one-time (investment) grant for measures that improve the quality of surface water or promote water retention on agricultural land.
 Applications can be submitted via www.dawnoordnederland.nl.

 Investments in water and soil quality

-The Noorderzijlvest Water Authority, together with the province of Groningen, is making more than €1 million in subsidies available to farmers so that they can invest in improving the quality of surface water and soil.
-Within this project, subsidies are also available for at least 120 farmers who invest in materials, machinery, or soil.
-These investments ensure:
+Noorderzijlvest Water Authority , in collaboration with the province of Groningen, Noorderzijlvest Water Authority over 1 million euros in grants available to farmers so they can invest in improving surface water quality and soil quality.
+As part of this project, grants are also available to at least 120 farmers who invest in materials, machinery, or soil improvement.
+These investments will result in:

 - Healthier and more fertile soil (e.g., by increasing organic matter, improving soil structure, or using non-inversion tillage);